 Unlike air travel, on Amtrak there’s no need to worry about your pet being cold or pressurization issues.
 You won’t have to lug a pet carrier miles across an airport’s terminal desert.
 And not to stress over the concerns we pet owners have as we rocket through the sky, to me – is PRICELESS.

-What to Do Before Boarding the Train
+Before Boarding the Train

 - You will need to read and sign the Pet Release and Indemnification Agreement for each travel segment.